Andover Central working with a younger group, after losing 16 starters

 ANDOVER, Kan.
-(KSNW) — We continue our high school football preseason previews with the Andover Central Jaguars.
+(KSNW) — KSN News continues our high school football preseason previews with the Andover Central Jaguars.

 Coaches and players are taking it one day at a time.